 “I wouldn’t disclose the names of the competitors I’m currently interviewing with.
 However, I can tell you that I’m in the mid-interview stages with 3 other companies.
 That said, your company is my first choice and I’m happy that we’ve reached the final stage in the process.

-17. How would you assess your performance in the interview so far?
+17. How would you assess your performance in the data architect interview questions so far?

 How to Answer